 Ideally, the wait time for starting a workout after a C-section delivery is longer.
 This is because the body takes 4 – 6 weeks to recuperate from the surgery.
 Meanwhile, you can do the Kegel exercise, light walking and deep breathing.

 Q3 – I have postpartum depression, and I do not feel like getting out of bed.
 Should I be working out?

 Oh yes.
 In fact, exercising and working out will make you feel calmer and happier and will also help with the symptoms of postpartum depression.

 Q4 – Are SuperBottoms products available only in India?

-No. Although SuperBottoms is an Indian brand, it is suitable for and available all around the globe.
-Now, no matter what country you are in – India, Canada, The USA, Philippines, Armenia, Kazakhstan, Bahrain, UAE, Qatar, Kuwait, Oman, Hawaii or even Iran or Iraq – SuperBottoms products are just a click away!
+No. Although SuperBottoms is the best cloth diaper Indian brand, it is suitable for and available all around the globe.
+Now, no matter what country you are in – India, Canada, The USA, Philippines, Armenia, Kazakhstan, Bahrain, UAE, Qatar, Kuwait, Oman, Hawaii, or even Iran or Iraq – SuperBottoms products are just a click away!